t5hegofat5okk/OreSafe2025/README.md

 ## 🔗 Live Demo
 *(Coming soon — GitHub Pages or Netlify)*
-Stay tuned for the live version of OreSafe!
+Stay tuned for the live version of OreSafe!localhost:13746/storage/emulated/0/OreSafe-index.html

 ## 🤝 Contributions
 Got feedback or ideas?
 I’m open to collaboration.
 Fork this repo or get in touch!